 From one of the most visited cities in Italy to a quiet gem: tips on taking the train from Florence to Verona.

-The 145 miles (231 km) between Florence to Verona are easily covered by car along Italy’s major highways, but the historic center of Verona is quite compact and easy to visit on foot, so the best option is to avoid the additional cost and hassle of a car and take the train.
+The 145 miles (231 km) between Florence and Verona are easily covered by car along Italy’s major highways, but the historic center of Verona is quite compact and best visited on foot, so it is recommended to avoid the additional cost and hassle of a car, and take the train instead.
 In addition, if you are continuing on from Verona to Venice, you will not be allowed to bring your car on the Venetian islands.

 Frequent Trains from Florence to Verona

-Almost all of the 38 trains which run on average each day between Florence Santa Maria Novella station (also called S.M.
-Novella) to Verona’s main Porta Nuova station are Trenitalia's high-speed Alta Velocità (AV) trains.
-Though you will have to change trains along the way in either Bologna or Padua, the trip can take less that two hours on these AV trains.
-Trips which include a leg on the slower Regional trains can take up to 2.5 hours.
+Almost all of the 38 trains which run daily between Florence Santa Maria Novella station (also called S.M.
+Novella) to Verona’s Porta Nuova station are Trenitalia's high-speed Alta Velocità (AV) trains.
+Even though these trips involve a train transfer either at Bologna or Padua, the trip can take less that two hours on these AV trains.
+Trips that include a leg on the slower Regional trains can take up to 2.5 hours.
 Tickets for the train from Florence to Verona begin at about $29.

 Italo trains run from Florence to Verona four times per day and take about 1.5 hours.

-Trains running on weekends and holidays are often less frequent and with longer travel times.
+Trains run less frequently on weekends and holidays, and can have longer travel times.

 Direct Trains from Florence to Verona

-There are no direct AV trains from Florence to Verona; all trips include a change in Bologna or Padua.
-That said, you are almost always changing from one high-speed train to another, so the trip is still relatively short.
-You usually have anywhere from 15 minutes to half an hour to change trains, so the connection isn’t particularly tight.
+There are no direct AV trains from Florence to Verona.
+All trips include a change in Bologna or Padua.
+Even though there is a transfer, you will generally always be on high-speed train, so the trip is still relatively short.
+You usually have anywhere from 15 minutes to half an hour to change trains.

 Amenities on Trains from Florence to Verona

-The fastest AV train is the Frecciarossa, with air-conditioned cars, monitors listing travel information and news, individual power outlets, WIFI, and 3g and 4g internet.
-There are different classes with color-coded cars: Executive (brown, with meal service and station lounge); Business and Premium (blue and red, both with snack, drink and choice of newspaper); and Standard (orange, with snack and drink service).
+The fastest AV train is the Frecciarossa, and it is equipped with air-conditioned cars, monitors listing travel information and news, individual power outlets, WIFI, and 3g and 4g internet.
+There are different classes with color-coded cars.
+Executive class is brown, with meal service and station lounge.
+Business and Premium are blue and red, both providing a snack, drink and choice of newspaper to passengers.
+Standard is orange, with snack and drink service.
 A café car is also available to all passengers.

 Frecciabianca, Frecciargento, and Eurocity trains are lower-tier AV trains, similar to the Frecciarossa but slower.
 These simpler trains have air-conditioned 1st-class and 2nd-class cars, and individual power outlets.
 First-class tickets include a free drink and newspaper, and all routes offer either trolley service and/or a café car.

 Regionale trains may include 1st-class and 2nd-class cars, though sometimes the entire train is 2nd-class.
-Passengers are not required to reserve a seat, so may choose among the available seats on their class car.
-Regionale trains do not offer food service or a café car, and the air conditioning and power sockets may not work.
+Passengers are not required to reserve a seat, so you may choose among the available seats on your class car.
+Regionale trains do not offer food service or a café car, and the air conditioning and power sockets may not always be functional.